Four-day weeks bring smiles in rural schools. But will they work in big cities?

 On Fridays, the school offers optional educational field trips to museums and libraries, "which add to the kids’ education" — especially those below the poverty line, many of whom "wouldn't get these experiences if we didn't do this on Friday,” he explained.

-Jeanette Prince, whose son Oliver is a first-grader at White Rock, said the four-day week "helps foster a love of learning, because things aren't as rushed."
+Jeanette Prince, whose son Oliver is a fifth-grader at White Rock, said the four-day week "helps foster a love of learning, because things aren't as rushed."

 Larger rural schools say they're thriving on the four-day week, too.

-Note: CORRECTION: (May 21, 2018, 9:54 a.m., ET): A previous version of this article misstated Oliver Prince's grade level.
-He is in fifth grade, not first.